Spicy and saucy, that’s how I would describe this shrimp diablo!

 How To Make Shrimp Diablo

 This shrimp diablo is a very simple recipe.
 Canned tomatoes, veggie stock, pasta, and shrimp make up the bulk of the recipe.
 Garlic and seasoning add flavor and chile paste and crushed red pepper bring on the heat!
 Adjust the seasoning to your taste.
 I used bucatini pasta in this recipe because I like the thickness of that pasta.
 Linguini, Cavatappi or even angel hair would be fine.
 The pasta cooks right in the tomato mixture which makes this recipe so easy and perfect for our everyday busy lives.
 Add the shrimp just before the pasta is al dente!
-This one-pot dish ranks right up there with this Tortellini Skillet Lasagna and this One Pot Alice Springs Pasta as one of my favorites!
+This one-pot dish ranks right up there with this Tortellini Skillet Lasagna and this One Pot Alice Springs Pasta and Shrimp Lo Mein as one of my favorites!

 - 1 teaspoon olive oil